luksi1234/hid-stratusxl/README.md

 This driver is useful if you want to use steelseries Stratus XL gamepad within retropie.

 In standard, linux hid-generic driver will be used.
-If hoid-generic driver is used two buttons will not be available in retropie.
+If hid-generic driver is used two buttons will not be available in retropie.

+# Installation

+The follwing command will download an installation odule for RetroPie Setup.
+After installation you can install/deinstall the driver for SteelSerie StratusXL in the Restopie Setup.

+Exceute as root:
+wget install.sh | bash

+Have fun.